neurall/gate_is_all_you_need/readme.md

 I.e what if dendrites do logic like " if this leading edge of a and b and 10s later x mul y is bigger than threshold c than not o" ?

-Perhaps in each connection is droping potential that acts as a timer/delay?
+Perhaps in each connection has droping potential that acts as a timer/delay to keep track of time?

 And in one neuron and one axon/neuron has a houndreds of them in